The World of Masks

 By ERLA ZWINGLE

-This sidebar is a supplement to The High Art of the Mask
+This sidebar is a supplement to Venice and the High Art of the Mask

 If you are intrigued by how masks fits into the worlds of play, art, ritual or disguise, and make-believe, there is a treasure trove of information waiting for you.
 Here are my suggestions:

 - Malo (near Vicenza): Visit the website.
 Mondonovo was one of the earliest and most famous mask shops in Venice, owned by mask-maker Guerrino Lovato.
 The shop closed in 2011 and he moved his collection of masks and molds to the town of Malo, near Vicenza, where he has rebuilt his shop as a museum-workshop in the Palazzo Corielli.
 Entrance is free; public bus from Vicenza, distance 12 miles.
 Bus station of the FTV lines is to the left as you exit the train station at Vicenza; take bus 13 or 14.
 The trip takes about half an hour, but buses are not frequent.
 Contact the museum for transport options.

 - Mamoiada (Sardinia): If you find yourself in Sardinia, this town is famous for its prehistoric Carnival rituals and masks.
 Its museum site shows their primitively terrifying masks, and gives history of their Carnival as well.
 This Carnival is the complete opposite of Venice’s festival, but it provides a clear vision of what Carnival was like when pagan rituals appeased the gods.